dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 To follow the steps in this guide, you'll need:

 - Familiarity with [Asset definitions](/concepts/assets)
-- Credentials to a live database
+- Connection information for a Snowflake database

 </details>